 With the /24 prefix unreachable for about an hour, routers reverted to forwarding traffic to the less specific /16 prefix for JIRA.
 Unfortunately, the /16 was configured to direct routes to NTT’s AS (AS 2914) rather than the correct origin AS (AS 133530).

 These routing changes are reflected in the Path Visualization, where we see traffic paths switching from transiting Level 3 and NTT (using the /24) to transiting only NTT (using the /16) and ultimately terminating in NTT because the /16 is misconfigured, leading not to JIRA but to NTT where the traffic cannot find its destination IP.
 JIRA’s issues are twofold: not only is there severe route instability for the /24 prefix, likely due to mistakes on the part of Level 3 and NTT, but the backup /16 prefix was also misconfigured, likely an oversight by the operators of JIRA’s network.

 JIRA’s outage was ultimately resolved when NTT and Level 3 begin advertising routes to the /24 prefix again, returning traffic and AS paths to their original state.

 As it turns out, both Traffic and Routing Outage Detection were correct, but represent two different perspectives.
 Traffic Outage Detection showed actual failures in the network infrastructure, while Routing Outage Detection inferred the likely root cause of issues on the control plane, and of the outage as a whole.

-You can run all of the above analyses with a free ThousandEyes account — sign up today to put Internet Outage Detection to the test.
+You can run all of the above analyses with a free ThousandEyes trial — sign up today to put Internet Outage Detection to the test.